Ebazhanov/linkedin-skill-assessments-quizzes/linux/linux-assesment.md

 - [ ] Globs create a list; brace expansion matches pattern.
 - [ ] Brace expansion requires files to exist; globs do not.
-- [x] Brace expansion creates a list; globs mart the list of pathnames.
+- [x] Brace expansion creates a list; globs match the list of pathnames.
 - [ ] Globs get processes first and brace expansion later.

 #### Q32.
 To remove all ACLs from a directory , use setfacl with which options?